ianprime0509/zig-gobject/README.md

 exe.root_module.addImport("adw", gobject.module("adw-1"));
 ```

-This project (both the binding generator and the generated bindings) supports
-the latest release version of Zig (0.12.0).
-It also attempts to support the
-latest master branch version, though there may be some delay in addressing
-breaking changes.
+The generated bindings are primarily tested with Zig 0.13.0, but should also
+work with 0.12.0 and master.
+The binding generator supports only Zig 0.13.0;
+other versions of Zig may or may not work.

 ## Companion projects